linanqiu/word2vec-sentiments/README.md

 However, Word2Vec documentation is shit.
 The C-code is nigh unreadable (700 lines of highly optimized, and sometimes weirdly optimized code).
 I personally spent a lot of time untangling Doc2Vec and crashing into ~50% accuracies due to implementation mistakes.
 This tutorial aims to help other users get off the ground using Word2Vec for their own research.
 We use Word2Vec for **sentiment analysis** by attempting to classify the Cornell IMDB movie review corpus (http://www.cs.cornell.edu/people/pabo/movie-review-data/).

+The source code used in this demo can be found at https://github.com/linanqiu/word2vec-sentiments

 ## Setup

 ### Modules